 We love Two Medicine because it’s a bit quieter than the rest of Glacier.
-However since the reservation system, it’s gotten busier and the parking fills usually before 8am.
+However, since the reservation system, it’s gotten busier and the parking fills usually before 8 am.
 This means you probably want to stay in the area to get an early start.
-Two Medicine is about 2 hour from Kalispell, so driving back and forth isn’t the greatest idea if you can avoid it.
+Two Medicine is about 2 hours from Kalispell, so driving back and forth isn’t the greatest idea if you can avoid it.

 Hikes between Essex and East Glacier